...

 Salsa Verde Pork Tenderloin

 If you were to ask me what my favourite cut of meat is, it would have to be pork tenderloin.
-Cooked properly, this lean and flavoursome meat is so incredibly juicy and tasty.
-Best of all, it cooks quickly, meaning with very little effort you can have a delicious meal on the table.
-When I am really in a hurry but want big flavour, today’s recipe Salsa Verde Pork Tenderloin is always at the top of my list.
+Cooked properly, this lean and flavoursome meat is incredibly juicy, tasty and shown off to perfection by today’s recipe: Salsa Verde Pork Tenderloin.

 Many people associate pork with being dry, tough and chewy.
 This is because, on the whole, we have been overcooking it for years.
 Modern research shows that pork can be cooked to a lovely rosy pink and still be entirely safe to eat – hurrah!
 (You can read more about this here if you are interested).